IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > - To conduct awareness-raising and training programmes on equality for workers involved in the realization of economic, social and cultural rights at the grass-roots level
 > -To integrate, in formal and non-formal education, the principle of the equal right of men and women to the enjoyment of economic, social and cultural rights, and to promote equal participation of men and women, boys and girls, in schools and other education programmes ICECSR GC 16 - p21

+> ...
+States parties should ensure, in particular through information and awareness-raising campaigns, that families desist from giving preferential treatment to boys when sending their children to school, and **that curricula promote equality and non-discrimination**.ICESCR GC 16 - p30

 #### Adjusting legislation and policy